max-mapper/get-dat/markdown/05-website.md

 </html>
 ```

-To share this, type the following in the **source terminal**:
+To share this, type the following in your terminal:

-`dat share --http=8080`
+`dat share --http`

 Check out your new website at http://localhost:8080!

-When you modify file, the site will update when you refresh the browser window.
+When you modify the file, the site will update when you refresh the browser window.
 Pretty cool, huh?